 Maximalist Green Office, Singapore

-As a boutique interior design studio with a love of bespoke luxury and maximalism, not just any office or conventional showroom would do for the firm.
-Thus, Hafi reimagined the Thexton Smith Interiors’ Singapore outpost as a fabulous “material lab” of sorts.
+As a boutique interior design studio with a love of bespoke luxury and maximalism, not just any office or conventional showroom would do.
+Thus, we reimagined the office as a fabulous “material lab” of sorts.

 Walking into the material lab, the design concept is instantly apparent.
 A space for tactile experimentation, it is decked from top to bottom in vivid colours and lush textures, including botanical wallpaper and dark parquet flooring.
 Rich details adorn every corner, turning the space into a maximalist dreamscape.

-For those clients who are “too scared to use wallpaper in their homes”, the showroom serves as an immersive experience centre to soothe those fears by showcasing the breadth of applications and possibilities afforded by wallcoverings.
-The dark wallpaper on the ceiling is a good example, forming “the perfect backdrop for colours to stand out”.
+For those clients who are too scared to use wallpaper in their homes, this showroom serves as an immersive experience centre to soothe those fears by showcasing the breadth of applications and possibilities afforded by wall coverings.
+The dark wallpaper on the ceiling is a good example, forming the perfect backdrop for colours to stand out.

-Known for his sumptuously tactile interiors and rich detailing, Hafi wanted to push the boundaries of design in his own showroom, too.
-The bespoke furnishings are another element of the material lab he has lovingly curated, including the built-in carpentry in his favourite forest-green hue, which is complemented by a pantry with cabinets adorned with earthy rattan.
+Known for our sumptuously tactile interiors and rich detailing, we wanted to push the boundaries of design in this showroom.
+The bespoke furnishings are another element of the material lab we had lovingly curated, including the built-in carpentry in our favourite forest-green hue, which is complemented by a pantry with cabinets adorned with earthy rattan.

-He thought to himself: “Why not have this at the back of a chair?”
+“Why not have this at the back of a chair?”, we thought.
 Orange velvet fabric was used to craft the bow, contrasting against the dark brown base.
-The chair now serves to highlight the team’s creative use of colour and texture, and is the perfect piece to take centre stage in the material lab.
+The chair now serves to highlight our creative use of colour and texture, and is the perfect piece to take centre stage in the material lab.

 Other furnishings throughout the showroom are similarly eclectic, putting a loud, contemporary twist on flora and fauna with iconic pieces such as a Qeeboo Giraffe chandelier and a Seletti Monkey pendant lamp.
 Hanging planters add the final touch to the line-up of natural elements, turning the showroom into a visual feast that stirs the senses without overwhelming them.